YugeWang/DeepLearning0018/project/README.md

-Here is a description of files uploaded.
+# Descroption
 My project mainly used Edge Impulse, you can view it via https://studio.edgeimpulse.com/public/21959/latest.

 ## 1. Report of the whole project.
 This report contains more detailed description of the project.
 Including application flowchart, data description, and modifications made.